-- A new RSS guider will be installed during the March/April 2018 shutdown and should be available during 2018-1.
+- A new RSS guider was installed during the March/April 2018 shutdown and is available for 2018-2.
 See section 7.8 for details. - More polarimetric modes are becoming available users are encouraged to contact salthelp to indicate their priorities. - RSS will get NIR spectroscopic capabilities in, likely, 2019.
 The current plan is for an IFU unit in the J and H-band.

-1.5 Schedule for 2018-1 semester
+1.5 Schedule for 2018-2 semester